[This article was originally published in DogBitesMan in April 2010.]

 After years of downplaying SBS’s multicultural credentials, managing director Shaun Brown now wants to be besties with the ethnic lobby.
-It might be too little, too late.
+Unhappily, some believe it might be too little, too late.

-Speaking at a recent symposium at Murdoch University entitled “Racism Revisited”, SBS managing director Shaun Brown made a case for allocating more funds for multicultural broadcasting at Australia’s second national network.
+Speaking at a recent symposium at Murdoch University entitled “Racism Revisited”, Brown made a case for allocating more funds for multicultural broadcasting at Australia’s second national network.

 Many in the audience would have been a little taken aback.
 Was this the same Shaun Brown who, in his four years as MD, has downplayed the multicultural focus of SBS?
 The one who led the push to reinterpret the SBS Charter to elevate the concept of “all Australians” — and to relegate to a secondary role its multicultural responsibilities?